-THURSDAY, MARCH 20 th , 2025 16:20-18:00 Neuroimmunology (continued) HALL A Chairs: Boleslav Lichterman, Russia 16:20-17:10 Can primary CNS vasculitis be diagnosed without biopsy?
-Capsule : Primary central nervous system vasculitis (CNSV) is a challenging diagnosis due to its rarity and clinical variability.
-The recognized as a gold standard to establish definitive diagnosis.
-However, its invasive nature and limited sensitivity, despite being question: Can primary CNSV be diagnosed without a biopsy?
-In this debate we will consider alternative diagnostic methods, and biopsy. ng relatively high, raises the 16:20-16:30 Moderator: Michel Toledano, USA Introduction and Pre-Debate Voting 16:30-16:45 Yes: Sarlota Mesaros, Serbia 16:45-17:00 No: Joab Chapman, Israel 17:00-17:10 Discussion, Rebuttals and Post-Debate Voting 17:10-18:00 Narcolepsy is an autoimmune disorder Capsule: The current body of literature supports that narcolepsy is an autoimmune disorder.
-However, the role of autoantibod lies has yet to be established.
+THURSDAY, MARCH 20 th , 2025 16:20-18:00 Neuroimmunology (continued) Chairs: Boleslav Lichterman, Russia; Petra Nytrova, Czech Republic 16:20-17:10 Can primary CNS vasculitis be diagnosed without biopsy?
+Capsule: Primary central nervous system vasculitis (CNSV) is a challenging diagnosis due to its rarity and clinical variability.
+Traditionally, brain biopsy has recognized as a gold standard to establish definitive diagnosis.
+However, its invasive nature and limited sensitivity, despite being relatively high, raises a question: Can primary CNSV be diagnosed without a biopsy?
+In this debate we will consider alternative diagnostic methods, and their reliability comparbiopsy. the 16:20-16:30 Moderator: Michel Toledano , USA Introduction and Pre-Debate Voting 16:30-16:45 Yes: Sarlota Mesaros, Serbia 16:45-17:00 No: Joab Chapman, Israel 17:00-17:10 Discussion, Rebuttals and Post-Debate Voting 17:10-18:00 Narcolepsy is an autoimmune disorder Capsule: The current body of literature supports that narcolepsy is an autoimmune disorder.
+However, the role of autoantibodies has yet to be establish ned.
 Moreover, reports of using immunotherapies in narcolepsy patients remain limited and inconsistent.
-Nonetheless, narcolepsy HLA alleles and T-cell receptor polymorphisms.
-More recently, it has been argued that alterations in cytokine levels, gut microindicate a neuro-inflammation in the disease's development, and during this debate we will discuss current evidence pro and as address the potential role for epigenetic silencing. biota, and microglial activation may 17:10-17:20 Moderator: Ivana Rosenzweig , UK Introduction and Pre-Debate Voting 17:20-17:35 Yes: Roland Liblau, France 17:35-17:50 No: Mehdi Tafti, Switzerland 17:50-18:00 Discussion, Rebuttals and Post-Debate Voting 18:00 Networking Reception
+Nonetheless, narcolepsy has been strongly linked that alleles and T-cell receptor polymorphisms.
+More recently, it has been argued that alterations in cytokine levels, gut microbiota, and microglial activindicate a neuro-inflammation in the disease's development, and during this debate we will discuss current evidence pro and against the immune theor as address the potential role for epigenetic silencing. vation may 17:10-17:20 Moderator: Ivana Rosenzweig , UK Introduction and Pre-Debate Voting 17:20-17:35 Yes: Roland Liblau, France 17:35-17:50 No: Mehdi Tafti, Switzerland 17:50-18:00 Discussion, Rebuttals and Post-Debate Voting 18:00 Networking Reception